KEDAR-NITT/Acoustic-Based-Fault-Detection-in-Slurry-Mixer-Motors/README.md

 # Acoustic-Based-Fault-Detection-in-Slurry-Mixer-Motors
-This repository contains code for processing vibration/audio signals from a 3-phase induction motor, extracting DSP features (Mel spectrograms), and training a deep convolutional neural network for anomaly detection (predictive maintenance).
+This repository contains code for processing vibration/audio signals from a slurry mixer motor, extracting DSP features (Mel spectrograms), and training a deep convolutional neural network for anomaly detection (predictive maintenance).

 ---
 ### Quick Visualizations